How Did the Internet Start? Walk-through with the Internet History

 3. Raymond Samuel Tomlinson invented email in 1971.

-4. 1971 started an era of e-books.
+4. 1971 marked the start of an era of e-books.
 The thought was to make information from libraries available to users.
-Declaration of Independence was the first e-book.
+The Declaration of Independence was the first e-book.

 5. In 1972, France started CYCLADES, a network similar to ARPANET.
-The project got shut but drew attention to the concept of a host computer responsible for transmitting the data.
+The project was shut down, but it drew attention to the concept of a host computer responsible for transmitting data.

-6. In 1974, TCP/IP was born with a proposal to link networks similar to ARPANET, called inter-network.
+6. In 1974, TCP/IP was born with a proposal to link networks similar to ARPANET, known as “inter networks”.

 7. Gary Thuerk, known as the Father of Spam”, launched the first unsolicited commercial email campaign in 1978.

-9. In 1984, domain names got introduced with DNS.
-Users can access the pages by typing easy-to-remember URLs rather than numeric IPs.
+9. In 1984, domain names were introduced with DNS.
+Users can access the pages by typing easy-to-remember URLs instead of numeric IP addresses.

-10. Tim Berners-Lee proposed the World Wide Web in the year 1989.
-It was first called Mesh but later renamed the World Wide Web in 1990.
+10. Tim Berners-Lee proposed the World Wide Web in 1989.
+It was first called Mesh, but was later renamed the World Wide Web in 1990.

 The First Website - World Wide Web Project

-What was the Need, and How the Internet Started?
+What was the Need, and How did the Internet Start?

 The concept of the Internet began as ARPANET.

 The United States Department of Defense formed the Advanced Research Projects Agency Network (ARPANET).
-The notion was to have a secure contact medium for the military to remain in contact during the war.
+The idea was to establish a secure communication channel for the military to maintain contact during the war.

-Educational institutions played a significant role and were at the frontline of the research.
+Educational institutions played a significant role and were at the forefront of the research.

-Once the war was over, the universities used the advancement in technology as a tool to share information among users.
+Once the war was over, universities leveraged advancements in technology to share information among their users.

-The importance of the connected network got recognized, and the Internet became famous.
+During this time, the importance of the connected network was recognized, and the Internet gained widespread fame.

 What is the World Wide Web (“www”)?